Last updated: May 26, 2023

 For In-person delivery:

-James Earl Rudder Office Building 1019 Brazos St.
+James Earl Rudder Office Building, 1019 Brazos St.

 Austin, TX 78701

-For fax deliveries, send your 401 forms in duplicate to (512) 463-5709 with a credit card payment form.
+Send your 401 forms in duplicate to (512) 463-5709 with a credit card payment form.

-Processing can take up to two weeks, although it often takes 3-5 working days.
+In my experience, processing can take up to two weeks, although it often takes 3-5 working days.

 Once processed, the state will return your stamped duplicate copy.